Akramz/akramz.github.io/_posts/2025-02-22-7-tricks-to-tame-your-terminal.md

 *Solution:* use a LLM CLI tool to ask it for commands.

 1. Install [llm](https://llm.datasette.io/en/stable/) via pip.
-2. Either install a free LLM locally or provide API keys (i.e., `llm keys set openai`)
+2. Either install a free LLM locally or provide API keys (`llm keys set openai`)
 3. Check the available LLMs you have via `llm models`
 4. Add this to your `~/.bashrc`: `alias please="llm -m gpt-4o 'Give me a short macOS terminal command to'"`
 5. Then just run `please "How do I find all .txt files and remove them?"`